A unified framework for equation discovery and dynamic prediction of hysteretic systems: Conclusion

 \section{Conclusion}

-This research presented a unified framework for equation discovery and dynamic prediction of hysteretic systems, with a proposed solver-based internal variable learning scheme that addresses one of the key challenges in hysteresis modeling -- the difficulty of inferring internal variables.
-We summarize existing work on equation discovery for hysteretic systems and categorize them according to the level of assumed knowledge available.
-The proposed unified framework in our work is capable of addressing two major challenges of hysteretic systems across various scenarios: the learning of unobservable internal variables and the discovery of governing equations with complex nonlinear expressions.
-The effectiveness of the framework is validated through three representative case studies.
+This research presented a unified framework for equation discovery and dynamic prediction of hysteretic systems, with a proposed solver-based hysteretic variable learning scheme that addresses one of the key challenges in hysteresis modeling -- the difficulty of inferring hysteretic variables.
+We summarize existing work on equation discovery for hysteretic systems and categorize them according to the level of assumed available knowledge.
+The proposed unified framework in our work is capable of addressing two major challenges of hysteretic systems across various scenarios: the learning of unobservable hysteretic variables and the discovery of governing equations with complex nonlinear expressions.
+The effectiveness of the framework is validated through four representative case studies.
 On the Bouc-Wen benchmark, it accurately recovers the governing equations even in the presence of noise, confirming its robustness and reliability.
-For a more complex nonlinear structure with cubic stiffness and fractional hysteretic exponents, the framework successfully achieves superior accuracy and interpretability compared with library-based methods such as SINDy.
-In the real shake-table experiment of a yielding structure, the framework reveales concise rate-dominated dynamics without NSD and more complex nonlinear hysteresis behavior with NSD, achieving stable predictions.
+For a more complex nonlinear structure with cubic stiffness and fractional hysteretic exponents, the framework successfully achieves superior accuracy and interpretability compared with library-based methods such as SINDy and its variations.
+In the real shake-table experiment of a yielding structure, the framework reveals concise linear dynamics without NSD and more complex nonlinear hysteresis behavior with NSD, achieving stable predictions.
+The extension to MDOF systems provides a preliminary proof-of-concept showing that the proposed framework can be applied to a coupled MDOF system.